jherax/handle-events/README.md

 getEventListeners(node: Element) : Object
 ```

-Gets all event-handlers from a DOM element.
-Each event handler attached by
+Gets all event-listeners from a DOM element.
+Each event listener attached by
 [addEventListener](#addeventlistenernode-eventns-listener-capture) is tracked
 by an internal store, which keeps track of the event type and the namespace
 linked to a DOM Element.